hashicorp/vault/website/source/docs/configuration/seal/ocikms.html.md

   to be used to make OCI KMS key management requests.
 May also be specified by the `VAULT_OCIKMS_MANAGEMENT_ENDPOINT` environment variable.
 - `auth_type_api_key` `(boolean: false)`: Specifies if using API key to authenticate to OCI KMS service.
-  If it is `false`, Vault authenticates using instance principal from compute instance.
+  If it is `false`, Vault authenticates using the instance principal from the compute instance.
 See Authentication section for details.
 Default is `false`.

 ## Authentication